CETL sponsors several reading and discussion groups each semester. Topics include teaching, learning, diversity, and personal development.

 EDI professional development opportunities include training sessions and workshops on specialized topics, such as inclusive pedagogy, implicit and unconscious bias, racism and institutional racism, gender and sexual orientation.

-Programming will be offered virtually this fall.
+Programming will be offered virtually this spring.

 Visit the Tier 2 EDI programming registration site to sign up for sessions that interest you.